-What to do: A overheating furnace or potential oil leak is dangerous, and should be reported to a technician immediately.
+What to do: A overheating furnace or potential oil leak is dangerous and should be reported to a technician immediately.

-Turn the heating system off and shut off any gas valves if possible.
+What to do: Turn the heating system off and shut off any gas valves if possible.
 Otherwise, it is best to call emergency services and evacuate the home.

 Burning plastic or ‘gunpowder’ smells indicate short-circuiting within the furnace.
 The distinct smell is caused by the plastic wires melting, which can eventually cause an electrical fire.

-Have a technician inspect the furnace for electrical problems or anything else that may be structurally wrong with the system.
+What to do: Have a technician inspect the furnace for electrical problems or anything else that may be structurally wrong with the system.

 Categorised in: Uncategorized